Patricia Hersh's Home Page

 AMS Committee on the Profession panel discussion on "Online courses: benefits and pitfalls", coorganized with

-Dan Abramovich (Brown), to be held at the
+Dan Abramovich (Brown), held at the

 Joint Math Meetings, Baltimore, MD,